vre-hub/vre-hub.github.io/docs/extensions/rucio-jupyterlab/configuration.md

 :::tip

-You can click on the `Show Advance Setting` and `Purge Cache` to erase any saved configuration in case the extension shows the followin message:
+You can click on the `Show Advance Setting` and `Purge Cache` to erase any saved configuration in case the extension shows the following message:
 ```bash=
 Authentication error.
 Perhaps you set an invalid credential?
 ```